 - Early on in Recettear: An Item Shop's Tale the game essentially boils down to keeping only the most profitable items of each kind in stock.
 However, as the game progresses, vending machines, customer requests and value fluctuations dramatically alter your purchasing habits.
 Late game, it's important to keep a huge selection of various goods on hand, because one failed sale will break your combo and squander your experience bonuses.

-- In the first Kingdom Hearts I game, the big change comes when you learn Cure magic.
+- In Kingdom Hearts, the big change comes when you learn Cure magic.
 The game can be easily divided into "pre-Cure" and "post-Cure" sections.
 Healing magic is so overpoweringly useful that it single-handedly makes Magic Points the most important stat in the game.
+This is true of most of the series, but only in the first game is the difference so large and Cure learned so late.

 - The early part of Elsword is about allocating skill points, practicing your play style and leveling up.
 However, the game gets less forgiving as you go, and you eventually need to focus on crafting powerful equipment and socketing them with the correct stats.